-The Organization evaluated subsequent events for recognition and disclosure through June 5, 2013, the date which these consolidated financial statements were available to be issued.
-Management concluded that no other material subsequent events have occurred since December 31, 2012, that require recognition or disclosure in the consolidated financial statements other than the event stated in Note 13.
+The Organization evaluated subsequent events for recognition and disclosure through May 28, 2014, the date which these consolidated financial statements were available to be issued.
+Management concluded that no other material subsequent events have occurred since December 31, 2013, that require recognition or disclosure in the consolidated financial statements.